-NYU School of Law requires 83 credits to earn the J.D. degree.
-NYU applies 12 credits earned at the Woodrow Wilson School towards the J.D. degree; each 1 credit course at the Woodrow Wilson School transfers as 4 credits at NYU.
+NYU School of Law requires 83 credits to earn the JD degree.
+NYU applies 12 credits earned at the Princeton School of International and Public Affairs towards the JD degree; each 1-credit course at the Princeton School of International and Public Affairs transfers as 4 credits at NYU.

 Students can choose from the following concentrations: International Relations, Development Studies, Domestic Policy, or Economics and Public Policy.
-The MPA curriculum at the Woodrow Wilson School requires twelve cores including the core curriculum and a graduate policy workshop.
+The MPA curriculum at the Princeton School of International and Public Affairs requires twelve courses including the core curriculum and a graduate policy workshop.

 The core curriculum is as follows:

-- WWS 501 Public Policy
+- SPI 501 Politics of Public Policy

-- WWS 507 Quantitative Analysis
+- SPI 507 Quantitative Analysis

-- WWS 511 Microeconomic Analysis
+- SPI 511 Microeconomic Analysis

-- WWS 512 Macroeconomic Analysis
+- SPI 512 Macroeconomic Analysis